Tāwharanui Peninsula: History

 Māori lived in the area for over 800 years.
 The Māori name Tāwhara-nui refers to "the abundant bracts of the kiekie vine".
-Until the 1870s, the park was occupied by a small hapū (sub-tribe) of the Te Kawerau people called Ngati Raupo.
-The people lived mainly around the catchment of the Mangatawhiri Stream.
-A significant pā, Oponui, was near the entrance to the park and above the stream outlet was Pa-hi (meaning "lofty fortified settlement").
-Tāwharanui provided a large variety of marine and forest resources.
-This was celebrated in the saying, "He wha tāwhara ki uta; he kiko tamure ki tai" – "The flowering bracts of the kiekie on the land, the flesh of the snapper in the sea".
-Waikokowai (Anchor Bay) provided a valued source of kokowai or red ochre, which was used for decorative and ceremonial purposes.
+By the time of European settlement of the Tawharanui Peninsula the peninsula was occupied by Ngati Raupo, who had several settlements (kainga) on the peninsula.
+These people would travel from the peninsula up to the Matakana River and to the Whangateau Harbour during seasonal migration periods.

 Tāwharanui was sold by the Māori owners in 1873–1877 and developed as a farm by the Martin, Jones and Young families.
 Kauri timber was milled and manuka cut for firewood for many years.
 Shingle was extracted for a hundred years, creating the Jones Bay Lagoon.
 Nine vessels were wrecked on the Tāwharanui coastline between 1871 and 1978.
 Anchor Bay is named after the anchor of the Phoenix, wrecked in 1879.
 The Auckland Regional Authority, forerunner of the Auckland Council, purchased the parkland from the Georgetti family in 1973.